Divansir-Junior/Hypixel_SkyBlock_Info/README.md

 # Hypixel Info

-**Status:** In development
+Hypixel Info is a web application that allows users to search for a Minecraft player and retrieve information from their Hypixel profile.

-Hypixel Info is a web application that allows users to search for a Minecraft player and retrieve basic information from their Hypixel profile.
+The user enters a player's nickname and the application fetches data from external APIs, displaying useful information such as the player's skin, UUID, and some basic statistics.

-The user enters a player's nickname and the application fetches data from external APIs, displaying relevant information such as the player's skin and some profile details.
+> Status: **In development**

 ---